pubnub/pubnub-mcp-server/resources/sdk_docs/python_channel-groups.md

-On this page
-# Channel Groups API for Python SDK
+# Channel Groups API – Python SDK

-[Channel groups](/docs/general/channels/subscribe#channel-groups) allow PubNub developers to bundle thousands of [channels](/docs/general/channels/overview) into a group that can be identified by a name.
-These channel groups can then be subscribed to, receiving data from the many back-end channels the channel group contains.

-##### Channel group operations

-You can't publish to a channel group.
-You can only subscribe to it.
-To publish within the channel group, you need to publish to each channel individually.

-##### Request execution and return values

-You can decide whether to perform the Python SDK operations synchronously or asynchronously.

-`.sync()` returns an `Envelope` object, which has two fields: `Envelope.result`, whose type differs for each API, and `Envelope.status` of type `PnStatus`.
+Channel Groups bundle up to thousands of channels under a single name that you can **subscribe** to (publishing is still per-channel).

+### Sync vs. Async request execution

 ```
 `pubnub.publish() \